-One of the original SNL cast members (you’ll be seeing quite a few of them here), John Belushi was likely the most notably chaotic and high-strung of the principal SNL founders.
-Known for his manic characters and erratic behavior, he was the innovator of the party animal type persona he’s known for playing throughout SNL and, later, in movies like Animal House and The Blues Brothers, seeming almost like a perfect cross between Mick Jagger, Taz from Looney Tunes, and all the Marx brothers combined.
+One of the original SNL cast members (you’ll be seeing quite a few of them here), John Belushi had the most chaotic persona of the principal SNL founders.
+Known for his manic characters and erratic behavior, he was the innovator of the party-animal type persona he’s known for playing throughout SNL and, later, in movies like Animal House and The Blues Brothers, seeming almost like a perfect cross between Mick Jagger, Taz from Looney Tunes, and all the Marx brothers combined.

 From week to week, Belushi kept viewers on their toes, unsure of what exactly they might see.
-He was a comedian where anything and everything was possible and who brought a ridiculous amount of crazed, supercharged energy to his roles.
+He was a comedian where anything and everything was possible, bringing a ridiculous amount of crazed, super-charged energy to each of his roles.
 One moment, he could be innocently reporting the news, the next launching into a full-fledged tirade and screaming right at the camera.

-It speaks volumes about Gilda Radner that she was able to stand up with, and in some cases even surpass, the talents of iconic performers like John Belushi, Chevy Chase, Dan Aykroyd, and Bill Murray.
+It says a lot about Gilda Radner that she was able to stand up with, and in some cases even surpass, the talents of iconic performers like John Belushi, Chevy Chase, Dan Aykroyd, and Bill Murray.
 She’s one of those comedians that just had “it.”
 Able to transform into any role she played (including her famous Roseanne Roseannadanna), she brought a terrific amount of charm and personality to each character she portrayed.

-It’s fair to say Chevy Chase was SNL’s first breakout star, evidenced by the short but impressive single season he spent working on the show.
-Watching him, you felt you were witnessing the next big thing in comedy, a man full of charm and charisma able to make you laugh with his signature slapstick comedy, sight gags, or memorable one-liners.
+It’s fair to call Chevy Chase SNL’s first breakout star, evidenced by the short but impressive single season he spent working on the show.
+Watching him, it was like you were witnessing the next big thing in comedy, a man full of charm and charisma able to make you laugh with his signature slapstick comedy, sight gags, or memorable one-liners.

-Known today for his Gerald Ford impersonations and his deadpan, sometimes shocking wit, Chase’s sarcastic style of comedy meshed well with the more erratic performances of Belushi, Radner, or Aykroyd, earning him a distinguished place as perhaps the closest thing to the show’s first straight man.
+Known today for his Gerald Ford impersonations and his deadpan delivery, Chase’s sarcastic brand of comedy meshed well with the more erratic performances of Belushi, Radner, or Aykroyd, earning him a distinguished place as perhaps the closest thing to the show’s leading straight man.

 Easily the most versatile member of the original SNL cast, Aykroyd proved that you don’t need to be the star of a sketch to be one of its major highlights.
 Sometimes, taking the back seat and supporting the act can improve the overall sketch enormously.

-Given how low a profile Dana Carvey has kept in his post-SNL career, it may seem like an odd choice at first to include him on this list.
-However, like Dan Aykroyd before him, Carvey was a performer capable of doing so much with any role he was given, whether he was a supporting character (Garth of “Wayne’s World”) or leading a sketch.
+Given how low a profile Dana Carvey has kept in his post-SNL career, it may seem like an odd choice to include him on a list of the show's best cast members.
+Yet, like Dan Aykroyd before him, Carvey was a performer capable of doing so much with any role he was given, whether he was a supporting character or leading his own sketch.

-When he was able to lead a sketch, he proved himself a capable performer who invested himself completely in any character he played.
-It didn’t matter if he was playing a charming, albeit a somewhat glutinous version of Bill Clinton, or a maniacally evil-genius version of Ronald Reagan.
-Hartman was the kind of guy able to take on anything he set out to do.
+When he was able to lead a sketch, he made a name for himself as a capable performer completely invested in any character he portrayed.
+It didn’t matter if he was playing a charming, albeit somewhat glutinous version of Bill Clinton, or a maniacal evil-genius version of Ronald Reagan, Hartman was the kind of guy able to take on any role he set his mind to.

 Another performer whose career was tragically cut short when the actor was still in prime, there’s no question that Hartman earned his nickname “The Glue” for holding the show together in the 1990s, helping new cast members establish themselves on the comedic scene.

-A performer who comes around every few decades or so, he’s the guy you immediately think of when you think of SNL in the late 90s/early 2000s, the man who launched the series into the new millennium, leaving audience members satisfied, but also wanting more.
+A performer who comes around every few decades or so, he’s the guy you immediately think of when you think of SNL in the late '90s/early 2000s, the man who launched the series into the new millennium, leaving audience members satisfied, but also craving more.